US Direct Loans

 To apply for a federal student loan, you must first complete and submit the Free Application for Federal Student Aid (FAFSA®) form You must use the Bocconi School Code G30787.
 Be sure not to miss their deadlines, which are different from Bocconi University’s deadlines.

-After completing this first step, and starting from September 2025, you will need to complete the Bocconi University “U.S. Direct Loans 2025-2026” Application on the Bocconi portal, following the steps listed on the webpage dedicated to the application process instructions.
+After completing this first step, and starting from September 2025 (date to be defined), you will need to complete the Bocconi University “U.S. Direct Loans 2025-2026” Application on the Bocconi portal, following the steps listed on the webpage dedicated to the application process instructions.

-Please note that it is very important that you follow each step in order and provide all of the requested documents from every step, otherwise your loan application cannot be processed.
+Read very carefully all the information you find below.
+Please note that it is essential that you follow every step in order and provide all of the requested documents from every step, otherwise your loan application cannot be processed.

 Basic eligibility criteria are available on studentaid.gov.